mag4no10/arch-linux-guide/README.md

 * Get the official iso image from [here](https://archlinux.org/download/)
 * Verify the signature
 * Prepare the installation media using [rufus](https://rufus.ie/es/), [balena](https://www.balena.io/etcher) or similar
-* Boot the USB changing boot in bios.
+* Boot the USB changing the boot order in bios.

 ## Keyboard-Layout
 The default console keymap is US.
 Available layouts can be listed with: